 Controversial.
 Revolutionary.
 Amazing.
 The Panama Canal has been called "The Eighth Wonder of the World"... and with good reason!
-It took 250,000 people from all corners of the globe more than 10 years to build, and it stands as a monument of mankind's ingenuity and power of conviction.
+It took 250,000 people from all corners of the globe more than 10 years to build, and it stands as a monument to mankind's ingenuity and power of conviction.
 In 2014 the Canal celebrates its 100th Anniversary.

 The Panama Canal is a unique experience which can't be reproduced anywhere else in the world.
 See 5,000,000-ton vessels rise and drop more than 50 feet as they make their way through Panama from one ocean to another, and learn about the history and future of this marvel of modern engineering.